 Community Recreation and Transportation Projects & Planning

-Healy area School Paths
+Healy Area School Paths

 The Denali Borough is partnering with Alaska DOT&PF on executing design, engineering, and construction of a separated paths leading to and from the Tri-Valley School.
 Visit Alaska DOT&PF's Healy Area School Paths webpage for up-to-date project information and timelines.